cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-table.md

     > **Note** Adding or dropping a column, or changing a column's type, in a parent or descendant table only is not permitted.
 The parent table and its descendents must always have the same columns and types.

 column_name
 :   Name of a new or existing column.
-Note that Greenplum Database distribution key columns must be treated with special care.
+Note that Cloudberry Database distribution key columns must be treated with special care.
 Altering or dropping these columns can change the distribution policy for the table.

 new_column_name
 :   New name for an existing column.